guowenbin90/Coding-interview-questions/README.md

 1. Get Height of a binary tree
 2. Determine whether a binary tree is a balanced binary tree
+3. Judge whether a binary tree is symmetric

 ## Heap Search Algorithm